accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/referentiel-technique.md

 ###### With Acrobat Reader

 1. Open the PDF file.
-3. Locate the information (provided by color).
+3. Locate the information (provided by colour).
 4. For each piece of information (word or set of words, textual indication, information provided by colour in the images), check that colour is not the only means of retrieving the information.
 For example:
     - The word or set of words is accompanied by an icon with a relevant alternative.
     - The textual indication refers to an explicit text or an icon with a relevant alternative.